If you love hi-fi gear, you’re not gonna love this…

 The Jig Is Up

 Worst of all, after leaving a bad review, this customer was attacked by Mr RFW, as was the repairer who ultimately agreed to fix the amplifier, which wasn’t me BTW.
-Mr RFW insinuated in his reply to the bad review that the repairer had charged $550 to inspect the amplifier which is of course nonsense.
+Mr RFW insinuated in his reply to the bad review that the repairer had charged $550 to inspect the amplifier which is of course complete nonsense.

 An Important Message